 What are some recommended tactics for going virtual?

 Hire an emcee — Have a host or emcee, just like you would for an in-person event.
-A great emcee keeps the energy up, facilitates smooth communication, and acts as a point of contact.
+A great emcee keeps the energy up, facilitates smooth communication and transition, and acts as a point of contact.

 Embrace virtual sponsorship offerings — Offer your sponsors the opportunity to sponsor sessions, banner ads, splash screens, virtual giveaways, notifications, game challenges, and more.
 Take a look at our Showcase Sponsors guide for a mountain of other opportunities.